Real life inspiration behind ABC's hit show Scandal

 Prior to her legal career, Ms. Smith worked as a writer and public affairs specialist for several publications and private organizations headquartered in Washington, D.C.
 She received a Bachelor of Science degree in Public Relations from Boston University and graduated from the American University Washington College of Law where she was the first African-American woman to serve as Executive Editor of the Law Review.

 As a result of her wide ranging and ground breaking career, Shonda Rhimes, creator of ABC’s hit television dramas Grey’s Anatomy and Private Practice, developed a television drama about the world of crisis management inspired by Ms. Smith.
 The series entitled, Scandal, revolves around the life and work of a professional fixer.
 Ms. Smith serves as Co- Executive Producer of the project and provides insight and technical expertise on crisis management issues.

-Ms. Smith is the author of a forthcoming book, Good Self, Bad Self, on crisis management to be published by Free Press, an imprint of Simon & Schuster, Inc., and to be released in April 2012.
+Ms. Smith is the author of a book, Good Self, Bad Self, on crisis management published by Free Press, an imprint of Simon & Schuster, Inc., and released in April 2012.
 She has received numerous communications and leadership awards and is active in community service.

 Help me find a Speaker

 - No Articles.

 "I called several companies and got promises for information on speakers.
 GBS was the first company who delivered without a return phone call.
 I was impressed by the level of professionalism and the willingness they offered to help us in selecting a speaker who could fit our corporate needs.
 Turnaround time for answers and documents was never more than 24 hours."